 4. Documentation

-Use Assembly to help document the diagram:
+Use Factory to help document the diagram:

-Best Practices for Code Diagramming with Assembly
+Best Practices for Code Diagramming with Factory

 3. Iterate and Refine: Use an iterative approach, starting with a basic diagram and then refining it based on feedback and additional requirements.